xmartlabs/benderthon/README.md

 Set of utilities to work easier with [Bender](https://github.com/xmartlabs/Bender).

-Currently there's only *tf-freeze*, but we are working on more stuff!
+Currently there's support for TensorFlow and Caffe, but we are working on more stuff!

 Works on Python 2.7.+ and 3.+, with Tensorflow 1.2+.